Ankush0077/swipe3/README.md

 # swipe3
-The initial landing page of our startup SWIPE3.
+The initial landing page of SWIPE3.